 From Hiroshima take the Shinkansen to Shin-Onomichi Station (45 min).

-The Shimanami Kaido is a toll road of approximately 70 km crossing the Seto Inland Sea and connecting Onomichi in Hiroshima to Imabari in Ehime prefecture.
-The scenic road has a dedicated cycling route that is famous among cyclists and often described as the best cycling road in Japan.
+The Shimanami Kaido is a toll road of approximately 70 km crossing the Seto Inland Sea and connecting Onomichi in Hiroshima to Imabari in Ehime Prefecture.
+The scenic road has a dedicated cycling route of about 80 km that is famous among cyclists and often described as the best cycling road in Japan.
 You can rent bicycles in both Onomichi and Imabari and the full trail can be comfortably completed in a day.

 7. Eat Hiroshima’s specialty food: Okonomiyaki & Oysters